 .2 Do not disturb soil within the branch spread of trees or shrubs that are to remain.
 If excavating through roots, excavate by hand and cut roots with a sharp axe or saw.

 .3 Do not leave trench excavations open more than 15 m at the end of any Working Day's operations.
-Refer to Section 01353 - Special Procedures – Traffic Control.

 .4 Dispose of all surplus and unsuitable excavated material off Site.